Thursday, December 28, 2006

 GlutenFree Sesame Cookie Recipe

 This one is definitely a winner - a delicious gluten-free sesame cookie recipe!
 I think I put on a pound today as I ate about a dozen of them!
-That's not likely to be a pound of muscle either, though I did make sure I went out and walked a mile and jogged another mile today.
-Still doubt that will offset the calories in these gluten-free temptations of the day, but better than nothing.
+That's not likely to be a pound of muscle either, though I did make sure to go outside afterwards and walk a mile and jog another mile.
+Still, I doubt that will offset the calories in these gluten-free temptations of the day, but better than nothing.

 I have to give credit to my daughter for this recipe.
 She just wrapped up another semester at college and is done with her GRE's, so she finally has had a bit of extra time between grad-school applications to get back into the gluten free baking spirit!
 This recipe took her a couple tries, but she definitely prevailed with a tasty cookie that has a wonderful texture.